 - Ph.D.: 20 degrees

 For specializations, the most common field of study included registered nursing, nursing administration, adult health and nursing science.
-Below is a list of the universities that awarded the most nursing degrees in Oklahoma in 2013:
+Below is a list of the universities that awarded the most nursing degrees in Oklahoma for the 2014-2015 school year:

 |University of Oklahoma-Health Sciences Center|